 To this consideration the reply is as follows.
 The most efficacious way to prove that God exists is on the supposition that the world is eternal.
 Granted this supposition, that God exists is less manifest.
 For, if the world and motion have a first beginning, some cause must clearly be posited to account for this origin of the world and of motion.
 That which comes to be anew must take its origin from some innovating cause; since nothing brings itself from potency to act, or from non-being to being.

 Note that with Aristotelianism/Thomism, we are not talking about a material universe that is eternal because a concrete universal God eternally sustains it by His sovereign will.
 That might be a logical possibility, although a universe with a beginning certainly puts greater emphasis on God’s sovereignty.
-The pure form of Aristotle and Aquinas cannot create the universe or explain the one-and-many rationality of the universe even if the universe were eternal.
+The pure form of Aristotle and Aquinas cannot create the universe, nor can it explain the one-and-many rationality of the universe even if the universe were eternal.

 Even apart from these problems, Aquinas should have suspected that he was on the wrong track by integrating Aristotle’s paganism into Christianity when he reads the Apostle Paul stating that all men are in rebellion against God and suppress the knowledge of God (Romans 1, 3).
 Aristotle’s form-matter scheme is a reflection of his rebellion against his Creator and the futile thinking that results from it, not natural revelation from God.